Nick-Triller/go-mod-index-scraper/README.md

 2. Determine `since` value from most recent entry in sqlite DB or default to beginning of time.
 3. Start goroutine that scrapes index continuously until the feed is fully consumed.
    Results are written to a channel.
 Result channel is closed once feed is fully consumed.
+4. Start goroutines that enrich the data (e.g. fetch go.mod).
-4. Start goroutine that stores the results into a sqlite DB continuously.
+5. Start goroutine that stores the results into a sqlite DB continuously.
-5. Exit program once scraping finished and all results were stored.
+6. Exit program once scraping finished and all results were stored.

 ## Motivation